Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	       TCP send/receive timeout or 5xx response when attempting to POST content to the [=receiving entity=], it MUST
                    a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
                    b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
 			  After it reaches the media object duration value, drop the current data and continue with the next media   object.
 			  To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, update the corresponding manifest object
 			  with an discontinuity marker appropriate for the protocol format at hand.

        2. HTTP 403 or 400 errors
-        a For all objects (manifest and non-manifest), do not retry.
+          For all objects (manifest and non-manifest), do not retry.
 		    The ingest source MUST stop ingesting objects and provide a log or fatal error condition.

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}